zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 In terms of Vaniver's decision theory metaphor, as a convert from CDT to FDT, I expect to be able to give my CDT-adhering ex-comrades a hard time challenging them to explain why they don't get the big money in Newcomb's problem.
 If I just said, well, the culture has moved on, people used to believe in CDT, but everyone who's anyone is into FDT now, that would not be compelling.

 The fact that Vaniver, while claiming to have transcended the childish concerns of the old culture of _Less Wrong_, shows so little interest in arguing his views to those who do not already share them is not to his credit, nor to the new culture.

+## Leadership Is for Coordinating Action, Not Public Discourse

+[TODO— what's with the praise
+public forums are different than companies; the need for a coordinating leader is much weaker "but you need moderators or you'll have chaos" fails because I'm NOT AT ALL objecting to the slop; I'm specifically objecting to the ban of Said Achmiz, who Gets It (and old timers ZMD and Wei Dai can tell that he gets it)
+Habryka's bitchy comment was strawmanning me on this point Maybe Eliezer just got this one wrong?!
+"citizenship" in previous mod discussions
+]

 ## We Don't Actually Respect You